A most refreshing sorbet made from the tender and aromatic flesh of this delicious and delicate fruit.

 The skin of custard apples is not edible, nor are the seeds which are slightly poisonous.

-The easiest way to eat a custard apple is to cut it in half (or pull apart) by hand and spoon out the flesh, discarding the black seeds.
+The easiest way to remove the flesh of a custard apple is to cut it in half, or pull apart by hand, and spoon out the flesh discarding the black seeds.